Updated: May 9, 2022

 7. What should I do if I still have incomplete records in The Conveyancer?

 - The best thing you can do is complete the record as soon as possible.
-You still have more than enough time to finish all reports and other activities to close the record before retirement in early 2022.
+You still have more than enough time to finish all reports and other activities to close the record before retirement later in 2022.

 - Here are some other suggestions for preparing for retirement when you have incomplete records:

 - Generate lists with information you may require.
 If your firm has migrated to Unity your contact client data, master templates, letterheads, and more were automatically moved from The Conveyancer to Unity so that information will be available in Unity.